South Asian Football Federation: Clubs

 The South Asian Football Federation announced in April 2011 that they had decided to start a new tournament for association football club sides, the SAFF Club Championship, with the inaugural edition to be held in Bangladesh from 1–15 September of the same year.
-However the competition was postponed and desires to revive the competition were again announced in July 2013 but the competition has still not started with accusations that India, the prime nation in the competition, are not altogether interested in participating.
+The competition was postponed and desires to revive the competition were again announced in July 2013 but the competition has still not started with accusations that India, the prime nation in the competition, were not altogether interested in participating.

-Sri Lanka was supposed to host first edition in August 2014.
-That however did not happen.
+Sri Lanka was supposed to host the first edition in August 2014.

 A new possible start was set for December 2016 but later announced that 2017 would see the first edition.
 This again was changed and announced that 2018 would be the start of the tournament.

-But the Club Championship was never a reality and only remained as a plan on paper.
+In January 2025, SAFF announced three new competitions: SAFF Club Championship, SAFF Club Women's Championship and the SAFF U-23 Championship.
+SAFF struck a deal with marketing partner Sportfive to fund the Men’s, Women’s, Under-23 and Club Championship.